pleimer/ci-server-go/README.md

 #  ci-server-go
-This is a small ci runner that listens for webhooks from github repositories, executes `ci.yml` in the top level directory of the repostiroy and posts the results to whatever commit the incoming webhook corresponds to.
-Sometimes, a webhook may envolve several commits, in which case the most recent one is executed.
+This is a small ci runner that reacts to webhooks happening in a repository and runs different types of jobs depending on the webhook type.
+The primary job involves running commands in a `ci.yml` file in the top level directory of a reporitory.
+For example, on a github push webhook, the runner will download the repository, run the `ci.yml` specification while continually updating a github gist with the output and finally post a pass or fail status to the commit that triggered the job.

-Stdout of commands run in `ci.yml` are written to both a logfile on the host machine and a gist file on the user the server runs with.
-The gist file can be accessed by viewing the commit status.
+Another type of job might run on a comment webhook.
+If the comment on a PR contains a specific keyword, the job can re-run the sequence above.

 # Build
 Requires go v1.11 or higher